 ___ I have an addiction professional whom I see on a regular basis

-___ I have a Peer Support person such as a sponsor or mentor whom I see on a regular basis
+___ There is a Peer Support person in my life, such as a sponsor or mentor, whom I see on a regular basis

 ___ I have a primary care or family doctor